-Daniel Libeskind is one of the most diverse and multifaceted figures in the world of contemporary creativity.
+Daniel Libeskind is one of the most culturally multifaceted contemporary architects.

-Although the general public knows him mostly for his Jewish Museum in Berlin and the (unfortunately unbuilt) design for the new World Trade Center in New York, Libeskind has created an impressive ensemble of different works, from architectures to objects of design, from art installations to abstract artworks.
+Though the general public knows him mostly for his Jewish Museum in Berlin and the (unfortunately unbuilt) design for the new World Trade Center in New York, Libeskind has created an impressive ensemble of different designs, from buildings to furniture, from art installations to abstract artworks.

-The rich personality of Libeskind possibly originates from his personal history and diverse cultural background.
+The complex personality of Libeskind originates possibly from his personal history and diverse cultural background.
 Born in Lód’z, Poland, in 1945 from Jewish parents, he first moved to a kibbutz in Israel and then, in 1959, to New York City.

-Before choosing architecture as his main profession and graduating at the Cooper Union, Libeskind was a violin virtuoso who also played together with a young Itzhak Perlman.
+Before choosing architecture as his main profession and graduating at the Cooper Union, Libeskind had been a violin virtuoso who also played with a then young Itzhak Perlman.

 Either large or small, from museums to installations, Libeskind’s works are always based on a complex conceptual framework and a thorough investigation of the formal, cultural, and symbolic elements of design and architecture.

-Libeskind is widely regarded as a reference figure especially for what concerns the relationship between architecture and history, including the design of historical museums, of course.
+Libeskind is widely regarded as a reference especially for what concerns the relationship between architecture and history, such as in the case of many among his museums.